scienceimpacts/SciMap_Maps/README.md

 county\_pop.csv: population size for counties

-geoid\_dictionary\_july4.csv: dictionary mapping congressional districts by GEOID code to name with additional information about each district
+geoid\_dictionary.csv: dictionary mapping congressional districts by GEOID code to name with additional information about each district

 org\_names\_corrected.csv: helper file to clean organization names from Grant Witness